-Section C: Units of competent cy VU23077 - Apply basic first aid oxygen therapy and oxygen resuscitation Unit code VU23077 Unit title Apply basic first aid oxygen therapy and oxygen resuscitation Unit Descriptor This unit describes the outcomes required to recognise and respond to emergency situations that require application of basic oxygen therapy and oxygen resuscitation as appropriate until the arrival of medical assistance.
+Unit code VU230 077 Unit title Apply basic first aid oxygen therapy and oxygen resuscitation Unit Descriptor This unit describes the outcomes required to recognise and respond to emergency situations that require application of basic oxygen therapy and oxygen resuscitation as appropriate until the arrival of medical assistance.
 Participants must be able to demonstrate current competence in Cardiopulmonary Resuscitation to undertake this unit.
 The unit excludes the use of bag-valve-mask, manually triggered resuscitators and closed-circuit oxygen units.
 No licensing, legislative, regulatory or certification requirements apply to this unit at the time of publication.
-Employability skills This unit contains Employability skills.
+Employability skills This u nit contains Employability skills.
 Application of the Unit This unit can be applied in either the workplace or in the community at large.
-ELEMENT PERFORMANCE CRITERIA ELEMENT Elements describe the essential outcomes of a unit of competency.
+ELEMENT PERFORMANCE CRITERIA Elements describe the essential outcomes of a unit of competency.
 Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.
-Elements describe the essential outcomes of a unit of competency.
-1 Recognise and respond to an Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
-Assessment of Elements describe the essential outcomes of a unit of competency.
-1 Recognise and Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.
-1.1 Recognise and assess the emergency situation in a time critical Elements describe the essential outcomes of a unit of competency.
-1 Recognise and respond to an Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.
-1.1 Recognise and assess the emergency situation in a time critical manner 1.2 Identify hazards in the emergency situation and recognise where administration of first aid oxygen may present a hazard to self Elements describe the essential outcomes of a unit of competency.
-1 Recognise and respond to an Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.
-1.1 Recognise and assess the emergency situation in a time critical manner 1.2 Identify hazards in the emergency situation and recognise where administration of first aid oxygen may present a hazard to self or others 1.3 Assess and minimise immediate risks to the health and safety of Elements describe the essential outcomes of a unit of competency.
-1 Recognise and respond to an Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.
-1.1 Recognise and assess the emergency situation in a time critical manner 1.2 Identify hazards in the emergency situation and recognise where administration of first aid oxygen may present a hazard to self or others 1.3 Assess and minimise immediate risks to the health and safety of self and others 1.4 Follow standard first aid principles and infection control symptoms which indicate the need for first aid oxygen in a caring and calm manner
+1 Recognise and respond to an 1.1 Recognise and assess the emergency situation in a time critical manner emergency situation 1.2 Identify hazards in the emergency situation and recognise where administration of first aid oxygen may present a hazard to self or others 1.3 Assess and minimise immediate risks to the health and safety of self and others 1.4 Follow standard first aid principles and infection control protocols for the provision of first aid 1.5 Request emergency assistance using relevant available communication media or equipment 2 Apply first aid procedures and 2.1 Assess the casualty's condition and identify the signs and symptoms which indicate the need for first aid oxygen administer oxygen 2.2 Display respectful behaviour towards casualty and reassure them in a caring and calm manner